 Fourthly, there was David Cameron’s gracious response to the news of Corbyn’s ascension to the leadership.
 ‘The Labour Party,’ he tweeted, ‘is now a threat to our national security, our economic security and your family’s security.’
 In the event of a Labour victory in 2020, only one of this triad of claims could conceivably be true.
 If Corbyn makes good on his commitments to renationalise a number of industries; to protect the NHS from the rapacity of the private sector; to raise the rate of corporation tax and eliminate corporate tax fraud; to re-organise labour through greater unionisation; and of course to replace austerity with extensive public investment, then he will begin to encroach upon the outermost edges of the wealth and power which are concentrated in the hands of capital.
 (Of course, Corbyn’s policies are reformist rather than revolutionary and as such do not aspire to transmute the capitalist mode of production.
 But for market fundamentalists, any encroachment at all is simply far too much.)
 The ‘economic security’ to which Cameron refers, then, is not that of the mass of British people, but of the moneyed classes.
 After all, millions of Britons continue to languish in relative poverty, and many have been driven to suicide by the brutal welfare cuts and sanctions imposed by the Department for Work and Pensions.
 It is therefore nonsensical to claim that Corbyn rather than Cameron’s own party poses a threat to the economic security of British families.

 Cameron’s claim in respect of ‘national security’ is similarly suspect.
 In the last five years, the doctrine of ‘national security’ has been used by the Tories to justify the criminal bombing of Libya; the use of secret courts; the repressive Counter-Terrorism and Security Act; the ramping up of surveillance; and now the summary killings of British citizens in drone attacks abroad.
 Society is stricken with fear, but whose security are Western governments really protecting with their repressive measures and systematic use of violence?
 Noam Chomsky asked just this question a year ago, in the wake of the Snowden revelations, and answered it thus: ‘[p]olicy must assure the security of state authority and concentrations of domestic power, defending them from a frightening enemy: the domestic population, which can become a great danger if not controlled.’
-The social movement responsible for propelling Corbyn to the leadership has drawn strength not only from his anti-imperialism and abhorrence of the arms trade—stances which, if adopted as policy, would make the world a safer place—but from the feeling, however optimistic, that a robust Opposition could help to expose the machinations of state-corporate power and lay the ground for genuine systemic change.
+The social movement responsible for propelling Corbyn to the leadership has drawn strength not only from his anti-imperialism and abhorrence of the arms trade—stances which, if folded into policy, would make the world a safer place—but from the feeling, however optimistic, that a robust Opposition could help to expose the machinations of state-corporate power and lay the ground for genuine systemic change.
 In light of this, Chomsky’s statement, and Cameron’s too, become a little clearer.

 Fifthly, what should be made of the rash of departures from the Shadow Cabinet following Corbyn’s victory?
 A total of 13 frontbenchers resigned with immediate effect, including the Blairites Umunna and Tristram Hunt, and Corbyn’s defeated rivals Kendall and Cooper.
 One’s first thought, of course, is ‘good bloody riddance’.
 These bland careerists, attached in sessile fashion to the neoliberal consensus, have nothing whatsoever to do with the labour movement—never mind socialism—and bear not even the faintest family resemblance to the Bevans and the Skinners of the Party’s past and present.
 Umunna, Hunt and Cooper et al are nothing more than the spawn of Blair, and no person with a sound understanding of the spirit and the origins of the Labour Party will believe that any of them belong in it.
 Of course, they have gone to the backbenches only in order to sharpen their knives for another stab at power.
 But for now, we may rejoice in the humiliation of New Labour, which permitted Corbyn to run partly so that it could give the appearance of fidelity to the Party’s old animating principles, but mainly because it believed that he would never win.